nikfio/LSTM_on_Create2/Readme.md

 Developing and testing on Ubuntu 14.04 LTS Trusty.
 Core libraries: cuda-8.0 working with GTX 1080Ti, CAFFE latest from the master branch of the main repository, ROS-jade.

+Build instructions:

+    cmake files search for caffe in /usr/local, just like for cuda, fastest way is to copy your caffe build in there

+    place terminal in home directory

+    rm -r build (I usually upload already built versions, so you have to delete everthing of the existing build)

+    catkin_make

+If you have suggestions or comments, please feel free to contact me.